dshcheung/WDI_HK_9/00-programming/internet-fundamentals-lesson/readme.md

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained by the W3C (World Wide Web Consortium) organization, which is the standards organization for the web.

 _Taken from  [HTML5Rocks](http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/)_

-## Review of Internet Fundamentals - Independent Practice (10 mins)
+## Review of Internet Fundamentals - Independent Practice

 Answer and discuss the following questions with a partner: